Koriyou/LPG/LP2.md

-# Name : Waltraud
+# Name : Bradley
-## Role : RockerBoy
+## Role : Lawman
-### Type of Rockerboy :
-- Idoru
+- Your Position within the force is Criminal Investigation
+- Your group's jurisdiction is  Standard City Patrol Zone
+- Your group is Fair, honest policing, strong ethical practices.
-- you are solo
+- Some one is Gunning for you : Smugglers
-- you left the group because The rest of the group was murdered or otherwise broken up by external enemies.
-- the type of venue you perform in is Alternative Cafes
+- Your group's Target of choice is  Street Crime
-- the person gunning for you is Old group member who thinks you did them dirty.

 ## Lifepath :
 ### Personals
 - Cultural origin
-    - South East Asian
+    - Western European
 - Personality
-    - Shy and secretive
+    - Moody, rash, and headstrong
 - Fashion
-    - Asia Pop (Bright, Costume-like, Youthful)
+    - Generic Chic (Standard, Colorful, Modular)
-    - Short and curly
+    - Short and spiked
-    - Spiked boots or heels
+    - Nose rings
 - Values
     - you value Family above all else
-    - I hate almost everyone.
+    - I stay neutral.
-    - the person you value most is: No one and your most valued possession is A toy
+    - the person you value most is: A public figure and your most valued possession is A photograph
 - Family background
-    - Reclaimers : You started out on the road, but then moved into one of the deserted ghost towns or cities to rebuild it.
-A pioneer life: dangerous, but with plenty of simple food and a safe place to sleep.
-You were home schooled if there was anyone who had the time.
-Edgerunners Your home was always changing based on your parents' current "job."
-Could be a luxury apartment, an urban conapt, or a dumpster if you were on the run.
-Food and shelter ran the gamut from gourmet to kibble.
+    - Urban Homeless : You lived in cars, dumpsters, or abandoned shipping modules.
+If you were lucky.
+You were usually hungry, cold, and scared, unless you were tough enough to fight for the scraps.
+Education?
+School of Hard Knocks.
 - Childhood Environnement
-    - In a decaying, once upscale neighborhood,now holding off the boosters to survive.
+    - In a Corporate luxury "starscraper," high abovethe rest of the teeming rabble.
 - Family crisis
-        - Your family vanished.
-You are the only,remaining member.
+    - Your family is cursed with a hereditary feud,that has lasted for generations.
 - Relationships
     - Friends :
         - none
     - Enemies :
-        - This enemy is Person working for you
-              - he hates you for this reason Caused a major public humiliation.
-              - they have the following means at their disposal An entire gang 12 people.
-              - Their revenge plan is Avoid the scum.
-- This enemy is Person you work for
-              - he hates you for this reason Turned down the other's offer of a job or,romantic involvement.
-              - they have the following means at their disposal The local cops or other Lawmen.
-              - Their revenge plan is Avoid the scum.
+        - none
     - former lovers :
         - none
 - Life Goal
-    - Gain power and control.
+    - Get off The Street no matter what it takes.